2025 Oklahoma Homeland Security Hazardous Materials Conference Registration

 Lithium-ion battery incidents are on the rise, posing unique challenges for hazmat teams and first responders.
 This session examines real-world incidents involving large-scale lithium-ion battery failures, analyzing the actions taken during these events and their outcomes.
 Participants will gain insights into effective response strategies, lessons learned, and recommendations for managing similar incidents in their jurisdictions….

 Learning when and how to use meters/monitors, how they work and what the best options are for force protection.
-Also, we will have hands on training with cold tapping a MX-306/DOT-406, learning the parts of a hydrolat valve and how to repair it, learning the parts of a Betts valve and the proper location and…
+Also, we will have hands on training with cold tapping a MX-306/DOT-406, learning the parts of a hydrolat valve and how to repair it, learning the parts of a Bettes valve and the proper location and…

 You’re the First on the Scene to a Propane Incident